CadeBrown/cadebrown.github.io/_posts/2020-10-21-kata-2-ckc-ast.md

 ![assets/img/kata-ckc-arch.svg](assets/img/kata-ckc-arch.svg)

 We've just finished the `Lexer` step, and now we will implement the `Parse` step (partially).
 This will transform the stream of tokens (which are essentially like 'words' to the computer) into an Abstract Syntax Tree (or, 'AST').
 To use the analogy from earlier, if text is just a bunch of numbers to a computer, and tokens are logical groupings of characters into names, numbers, and puncutation, then an AST is like a human brain's understanding of a sentence.
-When presented with `int x;` it understands that you are declaring a variable called 'x' with a type 'int'.
+When presented with `int x;` an AST will allow the compiler to understand that the developer is declaring a variable called 'x' with a type 'int'.

 So, now the question becomes: how do we transform tokens into ASTs?
 And indeed, this is a challenging problem at first glance.
 We will define a formal grammar (in [EBNF](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form) format), and then actually implement the parser using a [recursive descent parser](https://en.wikipedia.org/wiki/Recursive_descent_parser).
 I chose to use a recursive descent parser because they are straightforward to implement and are easy to modify and undsterstand.
 The syntax of a recursive descent parser closely mirrors the grammar it is describing.